 At the top, you have many options.
 Take a rambling hike (as I did), or grab food and drinks from the restaurant at the top.
 I would definitely recommend hiking around, because honestly, the views do not look real.
 I saw the lake, and thought it had to be fake…there are no lakes that look like this in real life, right?

 But they do, and they’re in Switzerland.
 See why I loved this place at first sight?
 I spent a few hours trekking around up there, but you could easily make a day of it.

-Take the train back on down, head into Interlaken, and cap off your day with a boat ride across Lake Brienz.
+During the afternoon, take the train back on down, head into Interlaken, and cap off your day with a boat ride across Lake Brienz.
 Really, I wanted to check out if the lake was as gorgeous up close as it was from the top of the mountain.
 Spoiler alert: it may have been even prettier!
 Crossing the lake, we passed a castle (I was as surprised as you are!), many adorable ferry stations, and I finally arrived in Brienz with plenty of time to explore…or so I thought.

 At this point, the skies opened up, ending my explorations.
 I grabbed a quick bite to eat, took the train back to Interlaken (you can also take the ferry back if you prefer) and promptly passed out.